dustinpfister/blog_posts/_posts/express-middleware-basics.md

 app.listen(8080);
 ```

+Breaking things down into separate functions is one thing, but it is also a good idea to keep things in separate files as well.

 ## 3 -  Express Middleware can be required in from an external javaScript file

+It is also possible to define the logic of an express middleware method in an external javaScript file and then export it.
+That middleware can then be used in an express app by using require.
+There is more than one way to go about doing this but the most basic form would be to just export a function that is written in the same way as any other middleware function as shown in the previous examples.

 ```js
 let express = require('express'),